lewisabel/recruitment-sim-oa/README.md

 ## Submission

-Upload your `oa.py` or the text file you produced as a response to this directly to the application form!
+Paste the contents of your `oa.py`, or the text file you produced as a response to this assessment, in the application form!

+Please use spaces, not tabs, for indentation (this will be easier for you to work with in the form).